jinyoungch/xyz/posts/thoughts/on-reconnecting.md

 ---
 title: on reconnecting
 date: oct 5 2020
-tldr: belonging and self-identity in the southern appalachians.
+tldr: belonging and self-identity in the appalachians.
 ---

 I've finally settled down, after having been on the move for the past year and a half.